 EQA Lite – software will manage membership, case submission, and circulation from 2014.
 Piloted successfully by urology EQA scheme.

+Update - After some delay, this will be used for the autumn circulation.

 UK Liver Pathology Group

 Summary sent on 24.11.13 for comments to 16 who have expressed interest in assisting with organisation – 3 received so far, all favourable.

 For first year, plan to maintain roles of current committee members and seek replacements for AB and JM, while developing sustainable future arrangements, including junior membership.

+Update - Plan to arrange meeting of those expressing interest for the autumn.

 Liver steatosis and fibrosis studies